You can also study this course:

 Why study this subject?

-Whether you’re simply fascinated by Psychology, or you have your sights set on becoming a Psychologist, gaining a Psychology degree is a great choice.
-A Psychology degree gives you a strong foundation for a variety of careers, utilising your knowledge of human behavior and societal trends.
+Whether you’re simply fascinated by Psychology, or you have your sights set on becoming a professional Psychologist, gaining a Psychology degree is a great choice.
+A Psychology degree gives you a strong foundation for a variety of careers, utilizing your knowledge of human behavior and societal trends.

-A Psychology degree helps you gain an understanding of the root cause of behaviours, thoughts and emotions and explain them within the scope of scientific theory.
-You can expect to build a deep understanding of yourself and our societies, develop your analytical mind, nurture your curiosity and understand communication and relationships.
+A Psychology degree helps you gain an understanding of the root cause of behaviors, thoughts and emotions and explains them within the scope of scientific theory and evidence.
+You can expect to build a deep understanding of yourself and how we operate within our social structures, and develop your analytical mind, nurture your curiosity and understand communication and relationships.

 If you choose to become chartered with the British Psychological Society (BPS) you can go on to practice Psychology as a scientist, analyst, researcher, commentator, advisor or as a clinician.
-Psychology is a wide field, and there is a lot of paths to choose from.
-Psychology crosses over with medical science, clinical practice, business and more.
+Psychology is a wide field, and there are a lot of opportunities to choose from, including links with medical science, clinical practice, business and more.

 Why study at Buckinghamshire New University?

-At Buckinghamshire New University (BNU) you’ll know what it means to improve the mental health, wellbeing and performance of those around you.
+Studying Psychology at BNU means you’ll begin to understand aspects relating to mental health, wellbeing and performance of yourself and those around you.
 We want you to ask questions of us, develop your core skills, build your analytical mind, and more.
-When you graduate from BNU you will be inspired, empowered, confident.
+When you graduate from BNU you will have gained the mindset you need to be empowered and confident in your future.
 You will have gained a good grounding in those fields of Psychology which excite you, inspire you, and motivate you to push boundaries.

-You’ll grow organically and authentically as a professional and discover how choosing to study at BNU means gaining a welcoming community, lifelong friends and expert tutors who are actively engaged in your needs.
-We are home to an incredibly passionate community of Psychology lecturers and Social Science students, and it shows.
+Choosing BNU means choosing to go on a journey of discovery.
+As one of our students you will continually grow as a professional psychologist and discover our amazing and welcoming community, meet lifelong friends and gain knowledge from expert tutors who are actively engaged in the profession.
+We are home to an incredibly passionate community of Psychology lecturers and Social Science students, and it shows in the quality of our teaching.

-Studying at BNU means you can take advantage of the specialist facilities our professional psychologists use day to day, including virtual reality facilities, laboratory facilities containing equipment that tracks eye movement, emotions and communication, brain activity and more.
+Studying at BNU means you can take advantage of the specialist facilities that professional psychologists use day to day, including virtual reality facilities, laboratory facilities containing equipment that tracks eye movement, emotions, communication, brain activity and more.

-Our hands-on pragmatic approach to learning is designed to impart onto you the practical skills to excel and experiment, developing your own theories and knowledge of what it’s like to push the boundaries of Psychological research, whether this is based within the fields of medical science, business or society.
+Our hands-on practical approach to teaching is designed to impart the skills needed to experiment and excel, developing your own understanding and knowledge, and helping you to push the boundaries of Psychological research, whether this is based within the fields of medical science, counselling, forensics, sport, business or society.

 What facilities can I use?